GoogleCloudPlatform/python-docs-samples/composer/tools/composer_dags.md

 ## Limitations

-1. The script currenlty does not have any error handling mechanism in case of failure in running gcloud commands.
+1. The script currently does not have any error handling mechanism in case of failure in running gcloud commands.

 1. The script does not perform any DAG validation after the operation.